Botched Surgery Before and After: Complete Guide

 - Frozen look from Botox misuse – Lack of facial expression and unnatural appearance.

-- Extreme weight loss surgery complications – Sagging skin, infection, or poor healing after rapid weight changes.
+- Extreme weight loss surgery complications including sagging skin, infection, or poor wound healing.

 Notable Botched Surgery Cases